wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **Q:**&ensp;Here it is.

 **M:**&ensp;Only when you think of it.
 Both mind and body are intermittent states.
-The sum total of these flashes creätes the illusion of existence.
+The sum total of these flashes creates the illusion of existence.
 Enquire what is permanent in the transient, real in the unreal.
 This is *sadhana*.